What Is Fuel Poverty In The UK?

 2 May 2025

 Fuel poverty is a pressing issue affecting millions across the UK, intrinsically linked to the broader challenges of housing poverty.
 It’s a complex problem that goes beyond simply affording utility bills; it’s about the inability to keep a home adequately warm at a reasonable cost, leading to a cascade of detrimental impacts on health, wellbeing, and living standards.
+Understanding the official definition of fuel poverty is the first step toward finding solutions and offering help with fuel poverty.

-Defining Fuel Poverty in the UK
+The Definition of Fuel Poverty in the UK

 At its heart, fuel poverty in the UK is defined primarily by the Low Income Low Energy Efficiency (LILEE) metric, particularly in England.
 This identifies a household as fuel poor if they have a low income and live in a home with a low energy efficiency rating (Band D, E, F, or G).
 Essentially, even after receiving government support for energy bills, these households would be left with a residual income below the official poverty line if they were to spend the amount needed to heat their home to an adequate standard.
 While the LILEE metric is the official measure in England, other parts of the UK and many charities also use a definition based on a household needing to spend more than 10% of their income on energy costs to maintain a satisfactory heating regime.
 Regardless of the specific metric used, the reality for those experiencing fuel poverty is a daily struggle to stay warm.